JameelKaisar/Snake-Game/README.md

         return get_char
 ```

 Handling keystrokes does not come out of the box with Python.
 There are different modules for getting keystrokes depending on the OS.
-This function will handle keystrokes for all major operating systems.
+This function will handle keystrokes on all major operating systems.
 However this function may behave unexpectedly in some situations.
 This function imports **msvcrt** on Windows and **sys**, **termios** and **tty** on POSIX systems.
 This function will throw an *ImportError* if required modules are not found (*ModuleNotFoundError*).
 * For Windows, you can simply use "*from msvcrt import getch*"

 ## Defining Function to Print Game Screen